 Nystagmus is often an easily remediable condition, with treatment consisting of eliminating the underlying cause.

-For example, if the cause is benign paroxysmal positional vertigo, the otolaryngologist can resort to a series of maneuvers which, through the execution of specific movements of the patient's head, can bring back the so-called "pebbles" to their original state.
-Position, thereby eliminating nystagmus.
+For example, if the cause is benign paroxysmal positional vertigo, the otolaryngologist can resort to a series of maneuvers.
+Which, through the execution of specific movements of the patient's head, can bring back the so-called "pebbles" to their original position, thus eliminating nystagmus.

 If the cause turns out to be an infection or inflammation of certain ocular structures, antibiotic and anti-inflammatory treatment should be instituted.